loikein/hugo-novelist/README.md

 Customisation options in `config.yaml`:

 - `params.customCSS` bool: Turn on/off site-specific custom CSS.
 All `.css` files located under `/site/assets/css/` will be included.
 See the example site folder for an example (not turned-on).
 - `params.enableRatings` bool: Site-wide switch for turning on/off the AO3 rating system.
 Only controls the display.
-You can still save the ratings for your own reference purpose.
+You can still save the ratings for your own reference.
 - `params.description` string: The subtitle under your site title.
 - `params.dateFormat` string: Enter any format of the date `Monday, Jan 2, 2006` that is compatible with [Go's Time Format function](https://pkg.go.dev/time#example-Time.Format).
 See [Hugo documentation](https://gohugo.io/functions/format/#hugo-date-and-time-templating-reference) for a list of simple examples.
 - `params.showSummary` bool: Controls whether the article lists automatically show the beginning of the article (140 characters) or not.
 - `params.lowVisionSymbols` bool: Controls whether to use the low vision version of ratings symbols or not.
-- `params.hrGlyph` string: Glyph used for the `<hr>` element.
+- `params.hrGlyph` string: Glyph used for the `<hr>` element to be passed to the CSS.
 The quotation marks are required.
 Also, if you want to use Unicode Characters, you must type an extra slash like this: `"\\2756"`.

 ## Pages customisation